AdesisNetlife/authrc/README.md

 It is simple, easy to read, edit and parse.

 Like `.authrc` can be edited manually, it's necessary to prevent format ambiguity syntax.
-The strict part of the JSON syntax is ideal because it prevents problems when the file is parsed and when it is edited manually: it’s probably the better than formats like `YAML` or `ini`.
+The strict part of the JSON syntax is ideal because it prevents problems when the file is parsed and when it is edited manually: mmaybe opinionated, but it’s probably the better than formats like `YAML` or `ini`.

 There is not a plan to support another format.
 Please, read the [FAQ](#faq) for more information